Variational closures for composite homogenised fluid flows: Mean flow closures via variational principles

-In Section \ref{sec:VP1}, we have introduced a $\Xi$-coupled closure for the flow generated by a mean map $\ob{g}$.
-The full, composite flow $g = \Xi \circ \overline{g}$ produces the SALT model when $\Xi$ generates the stochastic flow specified in Equation \eqref{eqn:d Xi d gbar def}, which was motivated through homogenisation procedure presented in Section \ref{sec:homog} for a fast map $\Xi^\varepsilon$.
+In Section \ref{sec:VP1}, we have introduced a $\Xi$-coupled closure for the flow generated by a mean map $\bar{g}$.
+The full, composite flow $g = \Xi \circ \overline{g}$ produces the Euler--Poincar\'e equations corresponding to the SALT approach when $\Xi$ generates the stochastic flow specified in equation \eqref{eqn:d Xi d gbar def}, which was motivated through homogenisation procedure presented in Section \ref{sec:homog} for a fast, chaotic flow $\Xi^\varepsilon$.

-Crucially, the closure introduced in Section \ref{sec:VP1} typically introduces randomness in $\ob{u}$, which motivated Assumption \ref{asm:u_bar_eps}.
-See, also Remark \ref{rem:why_gbar_is_random} and equation \eqref{eq:ubar dynamics}.
-A distinguished case where $\ob{u}$ remained uncoupled to noise is examined in Proposition \ref{energyconservethm} where $\ell$ is assumed to be $\Xi$-invariant.
-In terms of Assumption \ref{asm:u_bar_eps}, this is the trivial case where $\ob{u}^\varepsilon \equiv \ob{u}$.
+Crucially, the closure introduced in Section \ref{sec:VP1} typically introduces randomness in $\bar{u}$, which motivated Assumption \ref{asm:u_bar_eps}.
+See, also Remark \ref{rem:why_gbar_is_random} and equation \eqref{eq:ubar dynamics} in the examples section.
+A distinguished case where $\bar{u}$ remained uncoupled to noise is examined in Proposition \ref{energyconservethm} where $\ell$ is assumed to be $\Xi$-invariant.
+In terms of Assumption \ref{asm:u_bar_eps}, this is the trivial case where $\bar{u}^\varepsilon \equiv \bar{u}$ is a constant function of the rough path, which is smooth.